PLENARY SPEAKERS

 Prof. Dr. Carla M.A.
 Pinto

-Affiliation: Instituto Superior de Engenharia do Porto, Portugal
+Instituto Superior de Engenharia do Porto, Portugal

 Email: cap@isep.ipp.pt